bitcooker/rc-svelte-shopping-site/README.md

-# k-shop
+# RC SHOPPING Site
-Example shopping app using Svelte & Tailwind CSS, Node/Express, PostgreSQL stack.
+This is an example shopping app using Svelte + Tailwind CSS + Node/Express + PostgreSQL.